 As a private, nonprofit university, SNHU has one mission — to help you see yourself succeed.
 The benefits of earning your healthcare administration bachelor’s in health information management at SNHU include:

 Healthcare is the largest industry in the United States, as well as the second largest employer.
-That’s why the U.S. Bureau of Labor Statistics projects growth of 20 percent through 2026 for medical and health services managers.* Salaries for this role, which vary by region and responsibility, averaged $96,540 in May 2016.*
+That's why the U.S. Bureau of Labor Statistics projects growth of 20% through 2026 for medical and health services managers.* Median annual salaries for this role, which vary by region and responsibility, were $96,540 in May 2016.*

 A healthcare administration bachelor's in health information management positions graduates for managerial roles such as first-line supervisors, business intelligence analysts, administrative services managers and quality control systems managers.